nathanjpaek/discord-cluster-manager/docs/docs/creating-a-leaderboard/cuda-creations.md

     return 0;
 }
 ```
-You'll notice that we include from headers named `reference.cuh` and `train.cuh`.
+You'll notice that we include from headers named `reference.cuh` and `submission.cuh`.
 These are the reference
 code and submission code respectively, just renamed to a fix module so we can include them.
 The
 general idea is that the evaluation code can treat the leaderboard as a basic abstraction, and only
 concern itself with three things: